plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 image: /uploads/startup-marketing.png
 image-alt: How we bootstrapped our startup
 ---
 The last few months have been remarkable for Plausible Analytics.
 We got more than 180,000 visitors in this period which is a 2,200% increase compared to the prior period.
-We also saw a 980% increase in trial signups and a 690% increase in subscribers.
+We also saw a 10x more trial signups and a 690% increase in subscribers.

 As we're bootstrapped, all this was done without any paid advertising, affiliate marketing and other sponsorships.
 Here's a brief overview of our recent growth: